 SQL Server CDC Methods

-SQL Server offers a native CDC functionality, as depicted in the diagram below.
+SQL Server offers a built-in CDC functionality, as depicted in the diagram below.

 The source table contains the data that’s being inserted, updated, and deleted by applications.
 The SQL Server transaction log keeps a record of the changes.
 If CDC is enabled, a SQL Server agent reads inserts, updates, and deletes from the transaction log.
 These changes are added to a separate change table, wherequery functionsare used to capture the changes so they can be delivered to a target data warehouse or other destination via a data integration process like ETL.

-What are the benefits and drawbacks of the native SQL Server Change Data Capture feature?
+What are the benefits and drawbacks of the built-in SQL Server Change Data Capture feature?

 Built-in feature, no external tools needed